We know that taking up your first job as a nurse is both exciting and scary. That's why we've set up our Preceptorship Academy

 The programme is designed and delivered by senior mental health professionals and peer trainers - people with lived experience of mental health services.
 Through supervision and assessment you are supported to practice safely and build your confidence during your first 12 months as a newly qualified nurse.

-You will also be expected to work closely with the Ward Manager and Matronto drive change, implement practice development initiatives, and maintain standards set out by the Care Quality Commission (CQC) and Quality Network for Inpatient CAMHS (QNIC).
+You will work closely with the Team Managers to drive change, implement practice development initiatives, and maintain standards set out by the Care Quality Commission (CQC) and Quality Network for Inpatient CAMHS (QNIC).